yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

 ---
 title: Welcome!
-And what to expect from this seminar?
+And what to expect from this seminar
 author: [yaniv_yacoby, eura_shin, john_girash, david_parkes]
 date: 2022-09-02 09:00:00 +0800
 tags: [normalizing-struggle]